osvfelices/pulse/README.md

 - Deterministic scheduling with logical time
 - Safe resource cleanup

-**Deterministic Runtime:**
-Tasks run in the same order every time based on logical time, not whatever the OS decides.
-No `setTimeout`, `setImmediate`, or `Promise.race`.
-Just channels and blocking.
-Same inputs = same outputs, verified by running tests 100+ times and hashing the output.

 Tested on Node 18+.
-Should work on Deno/Bun but I haven't tried.
-Browser probably works too.
+Should work on Deno/Bun but not verified yet.
+Browser support untested.

 ### Language Support
 - JavaScript-compatible syntax with extensions